Skip to main content

 • Precision: Traders can allocate exact amounts of margin for a position, making it easier to control risk on specific trades.

-• Increased Risk of Liquidation: Liquidation price is closer to the entry price, which leads to increased risk of liquidation of each individual position.
+• Increased Risk of Liquidation: Liquidation price is closer to the entry price, which leads to increased risk of liquidation for each individual position.

 Cross Margin Mode